ldkngan/SQL_Marketing_Analytics/README.md

 <img width="511" height="80" alt="image" src="https://github.com/user-attachments/assets/82296bb8-b1bc-4b42-a6b4-bf81c583fd0e" />

 ### Q5.
 Average number of transactions per purchasing user in **July 2017**
+The purpose of this query is to **measure repeat purchasing behavior** by calculating the **average number of transactions per purchasing user** in July 2017.

+This analysis aims to:
+- Assess whether purchasing users tend to **make multiple transactions rather than a single purchase**.
+- Identify the presence of **repeat or loyal customers** within the user base.
+- Provide insight into **customer lifetime value potential** and post-purchase engagement.

+In short, this query helps determine whether revenue is driven primarily by **one-time buyers or repeat purchasers**, which is critical for retention and loyalty strategy evaluation.

 ```sql
 SELECT
   FORMAT_DATE('%Y%m', PARSE_DATE('%Y%m%d', date)) AS month